tweag/nickel/RATIONALE.md

 only general recursion, but even general functions, in exchange of a particularly well-behaved system.
 In CUE, everything is basically a type: concrete values are just types so constrained that they only have one inhabitant.
-These types forms a lattice, which means they come with a union and an intersection operation.
+These types form a lattice, which means they come with a union and an intersection operation.

 This provides: